 That’s because this new S-Max is riding on Ford Motor Company’s [NYSE:F] front-wheel-drive CD4 platform, which underpins vehicles like the Fusion and Lincoln MKZ, meaning it could potentially be built at the same plants as its platform mates.
-The fact that the prototype is being tested on U.S. soil also suggests that Ford is at least evaluating the model for local sale.
+The fact that prototypes for the new S-Max have previously been spotted testing on U.S. soil also suggests that Ford is at least evaluating the model for local sale.

-The prototype is heavily camouflaged but we already know what the vehicle will look thanks to the unveiling of the S-Max concept car at the 2013 Frankfurt Auto Show.
-The body will feature four conventional doors plus a rear-lifting tailgate and at the front will sit the now familiar Aston Martin-style hexagon grille.
+The latest prototypes remain heavily camouflaged but we already know what the vehicle will look thanks to the unveiling of the S-Max concept car at the 2013 Frankfurt Auto Show.
+The body will feature four conventional doors plus a rear-lifting tailgate and at the front will sit the now familiar Aston Martin-style hexagonal grille.

 Power in the S-Max is likely to come from a range of four-cylinder gasoline and diesel engines.
 For the S-Max concept Ford adopted a 1.5-liter EcoBoost four-cylinder engine, and it’s possible that this configuration will feature in the production model.
 A hybrid or plug-in hybrid model is also a possibility.